 The Salvation Army is an international Christian organization that began its work in Canada in 1882 and has become the largest non-governmental direct provider of social services in the country.
 The Salvation Army gives hope and support to vulnerable people in 400 communities across Canada and 117 countries around the world.

 In the Abbotsford-Mission area of British Columbia, the Cascade corps was established in 1984.
 Our local work flows from several locations.
 Cascade Community Church moved to its present building on DeLair Road in 1996.
-As well as a church, this building is home to Cascade Culinary Arts School, an ITA and PCTIA accredited training facility that qualifies students for employment in the food services industry.
-Attached is the Cascade Court complex which offers life lease apartments and community for age 55+.
-The Mission Thrift Store sells quality used clothing and household good at reasonable prices and is a base to provide services for those in Mission who cannot come to The Centre of Hope.
+Attached to the church is the Cascade Court complex which offers life lease apartments and community for age 55+.

 In 2008 The Salvation Army won the Abbotsford Business Excellence Award in the category of Social Responsibility.